christianvozar/go-catdrop/README.md

-# libcatdrop
+# go-catdrop

-Functions to Solve Classic Egg/Cat Drop Problem
+Functions to solve the classic egg (or cat) drop problem in Go.